GhostofGoes/getmac/README.md

 * Platform test coverage is imperfect.
 If you're having issues, then you might be using a platform I haven't been able to test.
 Keep calm, open a GitHub issue, and I'd be more than happy to help.
-* Older Python versions (2.6/3.3 and older) are not officially supported.
-If you're running these, all is not lost!
-Simply copy/paste `getmac.py` into your codebase and make the necessary edits to be compatible with your version and distribution of Python.

 ## Known Issues
 * Hostnames for IPv6 devices are not yet supported.